candostdagdeviren/candost.blog-astro/content/journal/reading-qr-code-without-phone-or-scanner.md

 ---
-title: Reading QR Code without Phone or Scanner
+title: Reading a QR Code without a Phone or a Scanner
 date: 2024-01-28T14:43:28.897Z
 updateDate: 2024-01-28T14:43:27.934Z
 external: true